MagicPillowGM/cse461-computer-network/project3/README.md

 Therefore, by decreasing the buffer size we will solve the problem.
 b) Apply slow start to increment window size from 1 to n, instead of suddenly starting with a big window size, which causes a burst of packets while other part of the network is not ready yet, which may cause congestion.
+c) Minimize the number of network bottlenecks, or minimize the data rate differences of two adjacent links
+d) Design algorithm to better predict congestion so that sender can lower the data rate before congestion happens

 ## Part 3 questions
 ### What is the average webpage fetch time and its standard deviation when q=20 and q=100?
+mean for queue size 20: 6.31263861111111
+stdev for queue size 20: 6.773536224410574
+mean for queue size 100: 5.814845157894736
+stdev for queue size 100: 3.120990525984103

 ### Compare the webpage fetch time between q=20 and q=100 from Part 3.
 Which queue length gives a lower fetch time?
 How is this different from Part 2?
+Between q=20 and q=100, q=100 actually gives shorter time, unlike Part 2 in which q=20 gives shorter time.
+It indicates that bbr algorithm can do better in solving bufferbloat problem in longer queue.

 ### Do you see the difference in the queue size graphs from Part 2 and Part 3?
 Give a brief explanation for the result you see.
+For q=20, both Part 2 and Part 3's queues are overflowed

 ### Do you think we have solved bufferbloat problem?
 Explain your reasoning.
+Not completely. bbr algorithm can indeed do better for longer queue, but for shorter queue, packets can still overflow the queue and get lost.
+So, we haven't solve bufferbloat problem.
+However, shorter queue react more quickly, so even if it's overflowed, it won't cause severe congestion than longer queue does.